Amarsingh125/oci-hpc-runbook-openfoam/README.md

 ./Allrun 12
 ```

-Wathc the magic happen !
+Watch the magic happen !
 ## Post-processing

 In terms of post-processing, ParaView is a really powerful opensource tool to visualize what is happening.